Seghelicious/Vayner-Box/README.md

 ## Vayner-Box
 This repository contains the files and datasets for the Vayner Box project.
-Vayner box is the backend implementation of the algorithms supporting the roboadvisory platform of Vayner Box.

 The major outcome of the project is to simulate the portfolio returns for the following funds traded on the Nigerian Stock Exchange:
 - AXA MMF
 - STB ETF